Dynamic Divide-and-Conquer Adversarial Training for Robust Semantic Segmentation: Abstract

 \section{Abstract}

-Adversarial training is promising for improving robustness of deep neural networks towards adversarial perturbation, especially on classification tasks.
-Effect of this type of training on semantic segmentation, contrarily, just commences.
+Adversarial training is promising for improving robustness of deep neural networks towards adversarial perturbations, especially on the classification task.
+The effect of this type of training on semantic segmentation, contrarily, just commences.
 We make the initial attempt to explore the defense strategy on semantic segmentation by formulating a general adversarial training procedure that can perform decently on both adversarial and clean samples.
 We propose a dynamic divide-and-conquer adversarial training (DDC-AT) strategy to enhance the defense effect, by setting additional branches in the target model during training, and dealing with pixels with diverse properties towards adversarial perturbation.
-Our dynamical division mechanism divides pixels into multiple branches automatically, achieved by unsupervised learning.
+Our dynamical division mechanism divides pixels into multiple branches automatically.
 Note all these additional branches can be abandoned during inference and thus leave no extra parameter and computation cost.
-Extensive experiments with various segmentation models are conducted on PASCAL VOC 2012 and Cityscapes datasets, in which DDC-AT yields satisfying performance under both white- and black-box attack. \keywords{Adversarial Training \and Semantic Segmentation \and Robust CNNs}
+Extensive experiments with various segmentation models are conducted on PASCAL VOC 2012 and Cityscapes datasets, in which DDC-AT yields satisfying performance under both white- and black-box attack.
+The code is available at \href{https://github.com/dvlab-research/Robust-Semantic-Segmentation}{https://github.com/dvlab-research/Robust-Semantic-Segmentation}.